UCB-Econ-148/sp23/syllabus.md

 ### Academic Honesty

 You must write your answers in your own words, and you must not plagiarize your completed work.
+Every semester we have to deal with people who share answers, attendance passwords, and code.
+We can see it and we can test for it with a detection script.

 Make a serious attempt at every assignment yourself.
 If you get stuck, read the supporting code, refer to examples in the lectures and discussion sections.
 After that, go ahead and discuss any remaining doubts with others, especially the course staff during office hours.
 That way you will get the most out of the course content.

 You are also not permitted to turn in answers or code that you have obtained from others.
 Not only is such copying dishonest, it misses the point of the assignments, which is not for you to find the answers somewhere and send them along to the staff.
 It is for you to figure out how to solve the problems, with the support available in the course.

-Please read Berkeley's Code of Conduct carefully.
-Penalties for cheating at UC Berkeley are severe and include reporting to the Center for Student Conduct.
+Please read [Berkeley's Code of Conduct](https://conduct.berkeley.edu/code-of-conduct/) carefully.
+Penalties for cheating at UC Berkeley are severe and include reporting to the [Center for Student Conduct](https://conduct.berkeley.edu/).
 They might also include a F in the course or even dismissal from the university.
 It's just not worth it.

 Data science is a collaborative activity.
 As such, we encourage you to discuss assignments with others.
 Go on Ed and discuss with other students.
 We expect that you will work with integrity and with respect for other members of the class, just as the course staff will work with integrity and with respect for you.